 To make sure that diversity and inclusion initiatives are having a positive impact, it is imperative for organizations to measure the results of the programs that have been implemented.
 Outcomes such as an increased representation of identified groups and improved employee satisfaction are two of the most important metrics to track.
 Other measurements, such as improved employee retention, public recognition and awards can also indicate how an organization is performing in its diversity and inclusion program.

 Some efforts may seem intangible, but some measures can indicate the success levels of action items.
 If diversity training is implemented to increase retention, employee retention can be tracked over time, and employees can be surveyed to determine if the training was a factor, and how much so, in their continued employment.

 The results of the initiatives should be communicated at all levels to demonstrate the return on investment and value-add to the organization.
 Communication tools can include infographics for senior leadership meetings, memos to staff and company videos for potential candidates.

 The ability to manage a diversity and inclusion program will only become more important as workplace diversity continues to increase.
-Organizations that have created successful diversity programs will have a leg up when it comes to hiring talent and increasing company revenue.
+Organizations that take to time to diversity plan and have created successful diversity programs will have a leg up when it comes to hiring talent and increasing company revenue.